ranjan-p/EDA/EDA_Deaths_US/README.md

 #### Observations

-The observations for above excercises, clearly shows that the Flu related deaths across US is proportionate to All deaths in various regions & sates except the State of New York, where it contributes a a negligible count towards the death toll.
+The observations from the above excercise, clearly shows that the Flu related deaths across US is proportionate to All deaths in various regions & states except the State of New York, where it contributes a negligible count towards the death toll.
 The city of Ultica has the lowest count of all deaths.
 The city of Schenectady has the lowest flu related deaths.
 However, Flu deaths makes a smaller subset of the total deaths across USA.

 [Jupyter Notebook](./EDA_Mortality_US.ipynb)